The 4 Types of Cryptoassets

 The NFT space offers either artwork or collectables, for example:

-There are more popular and expensive collectible projects you may have heard of.
-Like for example the Board Ape Yacht Club, CryptoPunks and CryptoKitties.
+There are more popular and expensive collectable projects you may have heard of.
+Including the Bored Ape Yacht Club, CryptoPunks and CryptoKitties.

 For NFT artists you may have heard of Beeple and Pak.
 They have sold some of the most expensive NFT artworks to date.

-If you want to have more information about cryptoassets, the books is definitely well worth a read.
-In fact it is why it is listed in our top list of cryptocurrency books.
+If you want to have more information about cryptoassets, the book is definitely well worth a read.
+That is why it is recommended in our top list of cryptocurrency books.

 Both authors are highly knowledgeable individuals with decades of experience in financial markets.
 Jack is an expert in retirement planning and Chris is a trader on wall street.

-If you are interested in investing, this book provides the insight on what you should look out for in cryptoassets.
-All markets have booms and busts, great assets and not so great assets.
+If you are interested in investing, this book provides insight into what you should look out for in cryptoassets.
+All markets have booms and busts, great assets and not-so-great assets.
 So you will need a toolkit to know what to stay away from and when to do so.

-You can find this information in chapter 12 and 13.
-Here you will find detailed framework you could use to assess cryptoassets so you can find the best ones.
-If you intend skimming and reading bits and pieces of the book these two chapters are a must read.
+You can find this information in chapters 12 and 13.
+Here you will find a detailed framework you could use to assess cryptoassets so you can find the best ones.
+If you intend to skim and read bits and pieces of the book these two chapters are a must-read.

 How Cryptoassets are Made

 Cryptocurrencies, cryptocommodities and cryptotokens are created by developers.
-They need to follow specificiations and the road map created by the team working on the project.
+They need to follow specifications and the road map created by the team working on the project.

 Developers can use a whole variety of different programming languages to create cryptoassets.
 They select whichever one will work best for their project.
-That is to say one that is the most suitable for the functionality and capabilities the cryptoasset must have.
+The one that is the most suitable for the functionality and capabilities the cryptoasset must have.
 Programming languages are detailed in this blockchain article.

-On the other hand cryptocollectables or NFTs are another kettle of fish.
+On the other hand, cryptocollectables or NFTs are different.
 Artists and designers can use any graphic and video editing software they like to compose their digital art.

-However they have to make sure the file format and file size is fine for the platform they will use.
-In other words the platform they will use to register or ‘mint’ their artwork.
+However, they have to make sure the file format and file size is fine for the platform they use to register or ‘mint’ their artwork.
 Minting will place the artwork on the blockchain.